dbojanova/Free-Energy-Calculations/README.md

 ## Usage

+Note: this app uses R version 4.5.1 or higher.

 1. After cloning the repo, please run `renv::restore()` in a R session to ensure the required packages and versions are installed.

 2. Run app: `Rscript app.R`